Coastal Georgetown Branch of AAUW

 The Coastal-Georgetown Branch of AAUW is dedicated to supporting and furthering the education of Sussex County young women.
 The scholarship funding is derived from Branch wide fundraisers.

-The three $2500 scholarships were available to female seniors planning to attend college/university in the fall of 2020 from either Cape Henlopen, Indian River, Sussex Academy, Sussex Tech and/or Sussex Central high schools.
-In addition to a solid academic record, the young women had to demonstrate leadership with a strong resume of community service and volunteerism.
-The 2020 winners are Anna Stancofski, Cape Henlopen High School, Madison Johnson, Indian River High School, and Nazhae Washington, Sussex Technical High School.
-The scholarships will be sent to the winner’s college/university for their tuition/school expenses.
+The scholarships were available to female seniors planning to attend college/university in fall 2022 from Cape Henlopen, Indian River, Sussex Academy, Sussex Tech and/or Sussex Central high schools.
+In addition to a solid academic record, the girls had to demonstrate leadership with a strong resume of community service and volunteerism.

 The Coastal Georgetown Branch of the American Association of University Women members are proud to be able to honor and congratulate these three scholarship winners.
 They have persevered this year, excelling academically and volunteering despite the difficulties presented by COVID-19.
 Congratulations!